 - HM & Customs, regulators and other authorities, acting as processors or joint controllers, who require reporting or processing activities in certain circumstances.

-We never share your data with third parties for their own marketing purposes.
+We never share your data with third parties for their marketing purposes.

-We do not transfer your personal data outside the UK or European Economic Area (EEA).
+We do not transfer your personal data outside the UK and European Economic Area (EEA).